Delta Psi, Alpha Chapter building: History

 In 1898, the fraternity hired the architectural firm of Wood, Palmer & Hornbostel to design its new chapter house.
-The architects were Henry Hornbostel and George Carnegie Palmer; the latter was a member of the Columbia Chapter of St. Anthony Hall.
+The architects were Henry Hornbostel and George Carnegie Palmer; the latter was a member of the Columbia chapter of St. Anthony Hall.
 The architects filed plans with the city on August 26, 1898.
-The plans called for a five-story building constructed of brick and stone, costing $45,000.
-The estimated cost of $45,000 in about $1.43 million in 2021 dollars; however, the final cost was closer to $80,000.
-In 1899, the lot was worth another $20,000.
+The plans called for a five-story building constructed of brick and stone, costing $45,000 (equivalent to $ in today's money).
+However, the actual cost of the chapter house was closer to $80,000 (equivalent to $ in today's money).
+In 1899, the lot was worth another $20,000 (equivalent to $ in today's money).

 At the time the fraternity built this chapter house, students did not live on Columbia's campus.
 Thus, "Delta Psi was not only the first fraternity to erect its own chapter house near the new Columbia campus, but, in 1899, when it was completed, it was one of only a handful of buildings on Morningside Heights where students could live."
 Although two other fraternities also built chapter houses in the Morningside neighborhood, this is the only one still in use by a fraternity.
 Ultimately, land values increased so quickly that its cost outpriced student housing.
 By 1905, Columbia University provided on-campus residences for students.